olanga/nova/README.md

 ## Ball editor
 - Add and remove balls in a sequence
-- Add and remove optional balls (pseudorandomness)
+- Add and remove optional balls (pseudo randomness))
 - Rename drill's name
 - Change sequence of the balls